-There are a number of open questions in holonics [12] which can be answered by extensive simulation only.
-The object-oriented simulation framework for the development and evaluation of distributed manufacturing architectures described in [12] provides a root model that represents a plant and can contain different agents.
+There are a number of open questions in holonics (Kádár et al., 1997) which can be answered by extensive simulation only.
+The object-oriented simulation framework for the development and evaluation of distributed manufacturing architectures described in (Kádár et al., 1997) provides a root model that represents a plant and can contain different agents.
 The object library incorporates two main agent types: resource agent and order agent.
-A plant in the model will contain only one order agent which is responsible for order processing, job announcements and job dispatching between different resources or groups (Figure 6).
-A model may incorporate several resource objects which can be initialised during construction (giving the name of the resource, process-capabilities of the resource, etc.).
-Only one information provider, i.e. the registration book, is treated centrally in the system.
+A plant in the model will contain only one order agent which is responsible for order processing, job announcements and job dispatching between different resources or groups (Fig. 6).